AvatarM500/Tendency-stops-in-Nasvhille/README.md

 Phase 4: Visualizations
-- Graphic 1: Freq. of stops according with the race and sex
 -

+- Graphic 1: Freq. of stops according to race and sex Secondary graphic: Freq. of stops according to sex and race to check the evolution between years

+- Graphic 1: Freq. of stops according to race and sex
+- Graphic 1: Freq. of stops according to race and sex

 Phase 5: Conclusions